 Section 2.
 Purpose.
 With the approval of the board, each standing and special committee shall formulate programs and activities to carry out the mission of AAUW.

-ARTICLE XII.
+ARTICLE XIII.
 Financial Administration

 Section 1.
 Fiscal Year.
 The fiscal year shall correspond with that of AAUW and shall begin on July 1.